noppanut15/depthviz/README.md

 ## 1. Download Your Data

+- **✅ If you have a dive computer:**
-- **Option 1:** Export your dive log data from your dive computer or diving application.
+    Export your dive log from your dive computer or diving application.
 See the [source options table](#source-options) for supported formats.

-- **Option 2:** If you don't have a dive computer, you can manually input your dive log data using the `manual` source option.
+- **🚫 If you don't have a dive computer:**
+    Record your dive profile manually using depth markers in your footage.
 See the [No Dive Computer?](#-no-dive-computer) section for more details.

 ## 2. Generate the Overlay